kousuke-nakano/jQMC/examples/README.md

 ## example04

 VMC and HF energies of water molecule, for validation of the VMC implementation of jQMC, with spherical or cartesian GTOs.

+## example05

+Potential energy surface of hydrogen molecule with cartesian GTOs.
+All electron calculations.
+Comparison atomic forces with the derivative of the PES.